 - Skip the simmer step if you are in a hurry.
 Simmering for 30-60 mins will just help to intensify the flavours and make the mince really tender.

-- Freeze the left overs in individual portions for the kids or larger family portions.
+- Freeze the leftover sauce in individual portions for the kids or larger family portions.
 When you need it just need cook the spaghetti fresh and reheat the sauce.
-It will feel less like you are eating left overs when you cook fresh pasta and serve with a salad.
+It will feel less like you are eating leftovers when you cook fresh pasta and serve with a salad.